Manufactured & Modular Home Expert Witness AND Troubleshooter in AZ

 Anyone who has lived in Arizona for some time has probably experienced what occurs during an earthquake.
 The good thing is that it is possible to prepare your manufactured home for an earthquake.
 Implementing proper preventative measures can give you a better chance if your home is subject to the seismic upheavals of an earthquake.
 On The Level Contractors is ready to assist you in figuring out if your house is “earthquake-safe” or if more stringent security measures are essential, such as r installing a certified manufactured dwelling earthquake-resistant bracing system (ERBS).

 Tim Mesic has 30+ years of expertise in the factory-built housing market.
 He’s supplied Expert witness consulting homes in litigation, serving defendants and plaintiffs in a manufactured home, mobile home, modular home and transporting.
 Job consulting is available for a single house through multi-home and home authority jobs.
 Tim interfaces with different makers, developers, contractors, engineers and designers along with transporters and crane services to deliver a project vision to fruition.
 National service is available.

 Installation of Manufactured Homes

 Back in 1986, the mobile home was reclassified as the manufactured home to represent its more permanent typical installation.
 While some manufactured homes are set up at mobile home parks around piers and hoses, many are installed permanently on concrete base systems and customized extensively.
 Tim Mesic was there observing the changes in 30+ years.
 We’re pleased with our employees and jobs.
-We can install virtually every size, type and brand of manufactured home, modular home, modular classroom, modular office complex, site built accessories and provide many site enhancements, grading, and utilities.
+We can install virtually every size, type, and brand of a manufactured home, modular home, modular classroom, modular office complex, site-built accessories and provide many site enhancements, grading, and utilities.